Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 7. “X Best” Post

 On my hiking blog, I have a post titled “16 Best Hiking Books to Read“.
-This post performs well because it:
+It performs well because it:

-- Has curated recommendations, with detailed descriptions and insights about each book.
+- Curates recommendations with detailed descriptions and insights about each book.

 - Features a clickable table of contents for easy navigation.

-- Includes affiliate links to where readers can purchase the books (easy for readers, and additional income for me)!
+- Includes affiliate links to where readers can buy each book (easy for them, additional income for me).

-You can do an “X Best” or “Top X” type post in almost any niche you can think of.
-You might share your favorite tools, gadgets, apps, books, blogs, podcasts … or anything else relevant to your readers.
+You can do an “X Best” or “Top X” post in almost any niche.
+Tools, gadgets, apps, books, blogs, podcasts, courses, or anything else relevant to your readers.
+The key is genuine selection: lists where every item could be the top pick rank better than lists padded with filler entries.

 8. “Things to Do” Post